yuvraj1990/vault/README.md

 insert some entries in clinics table

-add roles as 'PATIENT','DOCTOR','ASSISTANT' in role table
+add roles as 'Patient','Doctor','Assistant' in role table

 put next_val in hibernet_sequence table